JeremyXSC/Med-Vision/README.md

 ## Citation

-If you find LLaVA useful for your research and applications, please cite using this BibTeX:
+If you find Med-Vision useful for your research and applications, please cite using this BibTeX:

 ```
 @article{zhou2025ldp,